MiRoDS/MiRoDS.github.io/index.md

 It is not looking nice but the Pearsons correlation coefficient is already 0.318.
 Thus, there is a dependency to the neighbourhood.
 Higher ratings indicates here to stay in a more expensive neighbourhood.
 However, this cannot be influences by the renter.
 Thus, it is removed from further analysis.
 The same holds for property type and room type.
 Thus, these columns are no longer taken into account.

-## Question 3: Is there a relation between number of reviews and review scores rating?
+## Question 3: Is there a correlation between number of reviews and review scores rating?
 Before making predictions, it is checked whether the number of reviews show some correlation with the review scores rating, especially due to the very strongly skewed distribution of review scores rating.

 ![Scatterplot: Number of reviews against review scores rating](./images/question3.png "Number of reviews against review scores rating")